RESPECT, COURAGE, LOVE, TRUTH, HUMILITY, HONESTY, WISDOM

 Email your statement of interest and resume to firstname.lastname@example.org

-Dr. Crowshoe, a former Chief of the Piikani Nation, is also a regular lecturer at academic institutions like the University of Calgary and the University of Lethbridge and was influential in the development of the education program at the Head-Smashed-In Buffalo Jump.
+Dr. Crowshoe, a former Chief of the Piikani Nation, is a member of the Order of Canada, a Senate member of the University of Calgary, and lecturer the University of Lethbridge.
 He also co-authored the book Akak’stiman which explores Indigenous concepts of justice and sentencing circles.

 Dr. Reg Crowshoe and Rose Crowshoe are honoured Blackfoot Elders and Traditional Knowledge Keepers.
 Together they have been advisors for many committees with national, provincial, and local scopes focusing on work with Elders, youth, culture and the environment.
 They are both instrumental in the development of the upcoming Indigenous Gathering Place of Calgary.